 Methods of Payment

-Import financing procedures in Poland take place under seller-buyer terms.
-Popular payment mechanisms include payment against documents and electronic funds transfers.
+In Poland, popular payment mechanisms include payment against documents and electronic funds transfers.
 The safest method of receiving payment for a U.S. export sale is through an irrevocable letter of credit (L/C).
 Because most banks in Poland require the importer to deposit funds prior to issuance of a L/C, however, few buyers and sellers use this method due to its cost.
 The most popular payment mechanism is electronic funds transfer (SWIFT or wire transfers) as it is the fastest and cheapest way to transfer funds.
-Cash payment or down payments provide an extra measure of security for export sales.
+Cash payments or down payments provide an extra measure of security for export sales.
 Leasing is a popular method of financing vehicles, heavy equipment, and other capital-intensive items.
 Both private and public insurance is available in Poland.

-There are dozens of collection agencies in Poland among them KRUK SA and BEST SA.
-The major ones are listed in the Warsaw Business Journal’s Book of Lists.
+There are dozens of collection agencies in Poland, including KRUK SA and BEST SA.

 Payment cards are commonly used, with debit cards constituting the majority.
-Both ATMs and commercial entities accept popular credit cards (VISA, MasterCard, Diner’s Club, and American Express) and payment cards (VISA Electron and Maestro).
+Both ATMs and commercial entities accept popular cards like VISA and MasterCard.
+American Express is less popular.
 Poland is one of the strongest markets in Europe in mobile-payment technologies and leads in the number of contactless transactions.
-Almost 93% of all cards issued in Poland are contactless enabled.
+Over 90% of all cards issued in Poland are contactless enabled.

 Domestic mobile payment system BLIK has been a Polish success story.
 The product was developed and is run by major Polish banks.
 It offers one-click purchasing, automated teller machine withdrawals, and peer-to-peer payments via smartphone.